tubearchivist/tubearchivist/docs/Installation.md

     9. In the **Port Settings** tab, replace the "Auto" entry under **Local Port** with the port that will be used to connect to TubeArchivist (default is 8000).
     10. In the **Links** tab, select the "tubearchivist-es" container from the **Container Name** dropdown and provide it the same alias, "tubearchivist-es".
     11. In the **Links** tab, select the "tubearchivist-redis" container from the **Container Name** dropdown and provide it the same alias, "tubearchivist-redis".
-    12. In the **Environment** tab, add in the following TubeArchivist specific environment variables that may apply.
+    12. In the **Environment** tab, add in the following TubeArchivist specific environment variables that may apply. **Change the variables as-is appropriate to your use case.
+Follow the [README section](https://github.com/tubearchivist/tubearchivist#tube-archivist) for details on what to set each variable.**
         - "TA_HOST=synology.local"
         - "ES_URL=http://tubearchivist-es:9200"
         - "REDIS_HOST=tubearchivist-redis"